Available Courses

 Instructor : de Barros,Heleya

-- This class includes a field trip on 2/28 2PM - 5PM to the Union Arts Center in Downtown Seattle (7th & Union).
-Additional details provided in class.
+- This class includes a field trip to Lower Woodland Park on July 11 from 7p to 9p for Shakespeare in the Park.
 Students are responsible for their own transportation to and from the field trips.
+Additional details will be given by your instructor.

 9600 College Way North,Seattle,98103